WE ARE OPEN FOR THE 2025 SEASON

 Jalapenos are the hottest in this category

 One of our new favorite peppers!
 These two-foot, stocky Macedonian plants hold six-inch wedge-shaped pods.
 Traditionally roasted, your neighbors will smell these super sweet, tasty peppers when you have them on your grill.
 Also great fresh or in spaghetti sauces.
-Seeds from Baker Creek.

 0 Scoville units.

 The perfect variety for making mild sauces, salsas, and stir-fry.
 Looks like a fiery jalapeno, but one taste will "fool you" when the full flavor comes through without the scorching heat!
 Sturdy, two-foot plants with fruits ripening from green to red.
-Seeds and info from Seeds N Such.

 0 Scoville units.